 Why does your website have ads?

-Our website is a free online resource.
-We pay qualified and experienced people to write high-quality content, locate useful sources and create online activities.
-Advertising helps us to cover costs, create new resources and keep our website free for people like you.
-Alpha History adheres to responsible advertising practices, placing strict limits on the size, type and quantity of advertising on each page.
+Advertising keeps our website free for users like you.
+Advertising revenue covers the costs of hosting a very large website and delivering it to a large audience worldwide.
+It also helps us fund the creation of new resources.
+Alpha History adheres to responsible advertising practices.
+We place strict limits on the size, type and quantity of advertising on each page.
 Advertising does not determine or influence our content in any way.

 I think I found a mistake on your website

 Then please let us know.
-We’re only human and minor errors like typos and incorrect dates do occasionally slip through.
+We’re pretty good at picking up minor errors, incorrect dates and ‘typos’ – but we are human so they occasionally slip through.
 As our website grows, we rely on our users to point out possible errors.
-Once we hear from you we will check it out and, if necessary, make the appropriate correction.
+When we hear from our readers about errors, we check them out and make an appropriate correction.
 Information about broken links is also appreciated.

 Your online activities are not working